 Holding that bone properly.

-I am not going into detail on how to hold something correctly in the kitchen.
+I am not going into detail on how to hold a knife correctly in the kitchen.
 This is for another article.
 But I will, however, still go over one example.
 Even though you are cutting away from you, you still need to be careful about how you hold the items.
 For example, let’s say you are trying to cut off some meat of a bone, and you are cutting away from you.
 I have seen many people holding the bone at the other end, which eventually leads them to cut in their fingers.
 Sounds very simple, yet happens way too often.
 Hold it on the side you are starting from, this way you there is no chance for any accidents.

 This is something that you can use if you don’t feel comfortable yet cutting with a sharp knife.
 I started this way until I felt confident I could handle it.
 It does not mean that you need to go in the same direction as me even if you are comfortable, but I personally don’t really like gloves when I am working.
 So, it comes down to personal preference.
 There are various types of gloves out there.
 Most commonly used is a stainless steel cutting glove.
 This is mainly used in meat factories and or butchers.